openstack-archive/fuel-docs/pages/terminology/k/kvm.rst

 KVM
 ---
-One of the hypervisors that can be selected from the Fuel UI.
+One of the :ref:`hypervisors<hypervisor-term>` that can be selected from the
+:ref:`hypervisor-ug` screen in the Fuel UI.